Ways to help with teen driving safety

 When teens start driving, chances are their teen friends are learning to drive too — so at some point your teen is likely to be a passenger in a car driven by someone without much experience.
 According to the CDC, the risk of a teen having a car accident increases when they have teen or young adult passengers with them.
 And one of the leading causes of death in teens is car accidents.
-Some teen driving statistics show that during 2020, 56% of teen passenger fatalities happened when another teenager was driving.
+During 2023, 59% of teen passenger fatalities happened when another teenager was driving, according to statistics from the Insurance Institute for Highway Safety (IIHS).

 Teen passengers can help lower this risk by limiting distractions, respecting the driver and wearing a seat belt.
 Here are some quick tips for teaching your teens to be safety-minded passengers: